 If it went well, you have a start date!
 Congrats!

 Connect with your interviewers and the other folks you met at Faithlife.
 Introduce yourself and ask for advice on preparing for your first day.
-If you have trouble finding those folks, connect with me.
-I would love to chat with you about your experience interviewing and answer any questions you have about working here.
-During your first few weeks at Faithlife, take some time to reach out and invite your interviewers to lunch (if I was one of them, I’ll buy).
+If you have trouble finding those folks, connect with Leigh.
+Leigh is our Development Recruiter and would love to chat with you about your experience interviewing and answer any questions you have about working here.
+During your first few weeks at Faithlife, take some time to reach out and invite your interviewers to lunch.
 Ask them what you could have done better.
 Tell us how we can improve.
 This is the only time we can give constructive, personal feedback about interviews.
 Any constructive feedback you have in return is greatly appreciated.
 We all want to get better.
 Embrace openness (core value!) and help us get there.

 If it wasn’t a great fit…